samuelskanberg/skrollr-demo/README.md

 # Skrollr demo

-Just a couple of very simple demos for using [https://github.com/Prinzhorn/skrollr](Skrollr).
+Just a couple of very simple demos for using [Skrollr](https://github.com/Prinzhorn/skrollr).

-If you want to see more (but slightly more complicated) check out [http://prinzhorn.github.io/skrollr/](Skrollr demo page).
+If you want to see more (but slightly more complicated) check out [Skrollr demo page](http://prinzhorn.github.io/skrollr/).

 # Live demo

-Go to the github pages for this repo: [http://samuelskanberg.github.io/skrollr-demo/](Skrollr demo).
+Go to the github pages for this repo: [Skrollr demo](http://samuelskanberg.github.io/skrollr-demo/).